NATrinh/NATrinh.github.io/research.md

 ### Peer-reviewed

-{: reversed="reversed"}
-5. Trinh, Nhat An.
+1. Trinh, Nhat An.
 2023.
 ‘Why do Trends in Social Fluidity at Labour Market Entry and Occupational Maturity Differ?
 Evidence from Germany and the UK’, *Research in Social Stratification and Mobility*, 83:1–12. [[paper](https://www.sciencedirect.com/science/article/abs/pii/S0276562422000737)] [replication files]
-4. Trinh, Nhat An.
+2. Trinh, Nhat An.
 2022.
 ‘The Effect of Social Benefit Reform on Educational Inequality’, *Journal of Social Policy*, online first. [[paper](https://doi.org/10.1017/S0047279422000848)] [replication files]
 3. Trinh, Nhat An, and Bukodi, Erzsébet.
 2022.
 ‘Intergenerational Class Mobility of Labour Market Entrants in Germany and the UK since the 1950s’, *European Sociological Review*, 38(1):37–53. [[paper](https://doi.org/10.1093/esr/jcab028)] [replication files]
-2. Betthäuser, Bastian, Kaiser, Caspar, and Trinh, Nhat An.
+4. Betthäuser, Bastian, Kaiser, Caspar, and Trinh, Nhat An.
 2021.
 ‘Regional Variation in Inequality of Educational Opportunity across Europe’, *Socius: Sociological Research for a Dynamic World*, 7, all authors contributed equally. [[paper](https://doi.org/10.1177/23780231211019890)] [[data](https://osf.io/bca95/)]
-1. Kaiser, Caspar, and Trinh, Nhat An.
+5. Kaiser, Caspar, and Trinh, Nhat An.
 2021.
-‘Positional, Mobility, and Reference Effects: How Does Social Class Affect Life Satisfaction in Europe?’, *European Sociological Review*, 37(5):713–730. [[paper](https://doi.org/10.1093/esr/jcaa067)] [[replication files](https://osf.io/4wx26/)]]
+‘Positional, Mobility, and Reference Effects: How Does Social Class Affect Life Satisfaction in Europe?’, *European Sociological Review*, 37(5):713–730. [[paper](https://doi.org/10.1093/esr/jcaa067)] [[replication files](https://osf.io/4wx26/)]

+### In preparation

+6. Betthäuser, Bastian, Trinh, Nhat An, and Fasang, Anette.
+‘The Temporal Dimension of Parental Employment: Fixed-term Contracts, Non-standard Work Schedules and Children’s Education in Germany’, *revised & resubmitted*. [[preprint](https://www.scripts-berlin.eu/publications/working-paper-se*ries/Working-Paper-12-2021/index.html)]
+7. Trinh, Nhat An.
+‘Class Origin, Intergenerational Transfers, and the Gender Wealth Gap’, *under review*.
+8. Trinh, Nhat An, Lersch, Philipp, and Schunck, Reinhard.
+‘Dynamics of Wealth Homogamy in Couples’, *under review*.
+9. Trinh, Nhat An, Tisch, Daria, and Schechtl, Manuel.
+‘Distributive Principles in Parental Transfers.’
+10. Lersch, Philipp, Trinh, Nhat An, and Kaiser, Caspar.
+‘Consolidated Trajectories?
+Social Class and Earnings Growth over the Life-Course.’
+11. Trinh, Nhat An, and Wiedner, Jonas.
+‘Status Reproduction among Children of Immigrants in Europe.’

 ### Dissertation